The Best Wall Oven Reviews for 2020

 Wattage for these units is standard across all models.
 You will enjoy 2,000 watts for baking, 2,500 watts for convection, and 4,000 watts for broiling.
 We have a bit of a mixed feeling about these values.
 The 4,000-watt broiler is among some of the highest in the industry and the convection values are above average as well.
 However, we are a bit disappointed in the decision to just go with 2,000 watts for baking, particularly considering that baking is typically one of the most common uses for a wall oven.

 That being said, there are enough cooking features that make this issue easy to overlook.
-In fact, we suspect that Electrolux found out that they only needed 2,000 watts to adequately cook thanks to all of these other cooking features as well.
-These include things such as their trademarked Perfect Taste convection system and temperature probe as well as a multitude of baking options including dehydrate, bread-proof, rapid preheat and more.
+We suspect that Electrolux found out that they only needed 2,000 watts to adequately cook thanks to all of these other cooking features as well.
+These include things such as their trademarked Perfect Taste convection system and temperature probe as well as a multitude of baking options including dehydrate, bread-proof, rapid preheat, and more.

 Product Selection –